Sourdough starter not rising? Is something else going wrong? This post addresses common sourdough starter issues.

 To control the acid build-up in a starter, use only small amounts of seed starter when feeding.
 The seed starter is the amount of starter you will feed fresh flour and water.

-A ratio of 1:2:2 or 1:3:3 (starter:flour:water) uses less seed starter than a ratio of 1:1:1.
+A ratio of 1:2:2 or 1:3:3 (starter:flour: water) uses less seed starter than a ratio of 1:1:1.
 Avoid using more seed starter than fresh flour or water.
 Refreshing your starter often will help control acid buildup.

-Sourdough starter gone bad
+My sourdough starter has gone bad

 Keep up with regular discarding and feeding, in a clean vessel each time.
 Then your lactobacillus colony will thrive.
 As they do, the acid they produce will inhibit mold growth and harmful bacteria.